visgl/deck.gl/dev-docs/RFCs/drafts/reducing-distribution-size.md

 STATUS: PROMISING - 20% REDUCTION?
 EFFORT: FAIRLY BIG (depends on ambition level)

-We don't run any serious minification on our code before we .
+We currently don't run any serious minification on our code before we publish it to npm.
 At a minimum, we should strip comments from our published code, but we could do a lot more.

 Stripping transpiled code and es6 code has different challenges.
 Each minifier has its own set of problems.